Employer Policy Recommendations to Support Employees Who Are Caregivers

 2. Remote Work Options

-• Description: Allow employees to work from home regularly or as needed.
+• Recommendation: Allow employees to work from home regularly or as needed.

 • Benefits: Reduces commute time and provides more time for caregiving tasks.